HuyaneMatsu/Koishi/README.md

 ##### Prefix

-Koishi has no chat-input commands.
+Koishi has no old-style chat commands.
 Only slash (*and other application commands*)!

 ##### Not in member list, but her commands are present